gbumps/react-native-screenguard/README.md

 ScreenGuardModule.registerWithImage(dataRequire);
 ```

-`Warning`: This feature is still in experimental on Android, so please use with caution as some unexpected behaviour might occurs.
+`Note`: This feature is still in experimental on Android, so please use with caution as some unexpected behaviour might occurs.

 iOS